 Air Caraïbes Flight Cancellation Compensation

-The carrier can bypass compensation if they offer you a new flight that meets the following conditions:
+The carrier can bypass compensation if they arrange a replacement flight that meets the following conditions:

 Advance Notice | Re-routing Requirements |